 Batching and streaming depend on whether you want descriptive data or predictive data.
 Batch produces results based on large volume data, so descriptions are thorough, allowing you to pull any insights you find.

 Streaming data allows for predictive data.
 Streaming by nature opens a larger opportunity for scale and variety and makes it easy for you analysts and leaders to make quick, applicable decisions.

 Utilizing a public cloud opens more doors and significant insight into many consumer behaviors.
 Before opting for public data housing, check in with your analysts.
 Are they comfortable making decisions on and from a public platform?
 If not, private clouds are an option.
 Private clouds are typically optimal for companies who need to be wary of security and compliance.

-While there is merit to adapting early and changing as technology evolves, many companies are still more comfortable with a physical big data infrastructure.
-Virtual infrastructure is growing, expanding and improving and in time, we will all likely transition to clouds.
+While there is merit in adapting early and changing as technology evolves, many companies are still more comfortable with a physical big data infrastructure.
+The virtual infrastructure is growing, expanding, and improving and in time, we will all likely transition to clouds.
 That said, if your company is in a vulnerable position and ill-prepared to go virtual, it is okay to stay physical.
 Focus on drawing insight from a data source that you can comfortably house and navigate.
 Virtual data might become inevitable and you must be prepared, but don’t throw away useful momentum just to adapt.

 Kappa describes the architecture that runs all data as a stream in real-time and one that remains focused on data objectives.
 Changes in data are tracked in real-time, making results easy to understand and recommended for companies new to big data analysis.